cosmoscout/cosmoscout-vr/plugins/csp-atmospheres/preprocessor/README.md

 ## Pre-processing Examples

 > [!IMPORTANT]
-> It is required, that for one atmosphere, all components provide tabulated values for the same number of wavelengths, phase-function angles, and altitudes.
+> It is required that for one atmosphere, all components provide tabulated values for the same number of wavelengths, phase-function angles, and altitudes.
 Else CosmoScout VR will report an error.

 Per default, all modes will sample 15 wavelengths from 360nm to 830nm.
 Phase functions will use 181 samples per default and the `density` mode will sample at 1024 different altitudes between 0m and 80km.